How to Build a Free Study Plan for Any Finance Exam (2026)

 • IMA CMA: Parts 1 and 2

-For per-exam manual study schedules (week-by-week, for candidates who prefer authoring their own plan), see exam-specific guides like FRM Part 1 6-Month Study Plan or CPA Exam Study Guide.
+Prefer to write your own week-by-week schedule?
+The exam-specific guides walk you through it, like the FRM Part 1 6-Month Study Plan or the CPA Exam Study Guide.

 Step 2: Set your exam date

-Enter the date you plan to sit the exam.
-The planner uses this to compute how many weeks you have and reserves the final 1 to 2 weeks for mock-exam taking and spaced review.
-If you change the date later (push it back, pull it forward), the planner regenerates.
+Enter the date you plan to sit.
+The planner uses it to count your weeks and holds back the final 1 to 2 weeks for mock exams and spaced review.
+Move the date later (push it back, pull it forward) and the schedule rebuilds itself.

 Step 3: Tell the planner your weekly capacity

-Estimate hours per week you can realistically study.
-Be honest.
-The most common failure mode is committing to 20 hours per week, hitting 12, and falling behind in week 3.
-The planner blocks out lessons and practice sets to fit your stated budget.
-You can adjust the number later if life shifts.
+Estimate the hours you can actually put in each week.
+Be honest with yourself.
+The classic way to blow up a plan is to commit to 20 hours a week, manage 12, and be behind by week 3.
+The planner lays out lessons and practice sets to fit the number you give it.
+Adjust later if your week changes.

 Rough study-time anchors per credential: